 In conclusion despite already feeling fairly intuitive 88% of those who took part in the survey said they would like to improve their intuition.

-I believe that probably is a mixture of their wanting to hear it better and learn to trust it more.
+I believe that’s probably a mixture of their wanting to hear it better and learning to trust it more.

 So I have two pieces of advice for you on this note.

 - Ask questions of yourself – out loud works best for me.
 Question situations, people, and decisions.